iamjimyes/tainted_memory/README.md

 # tainted_memory
-a panda plugin
+A panda plugin-plugin of taint2, showing the tainted ram with virtual address
 ## TODO
-* fix address error
-* fix bug
+* supporting plog